Fournier Museum of Playing Cards

-The Fournier Museum of Playing Cards (Spanish: Museo Fournier de Naipes) is a playing card museum located in Vitoria, Spain.
+The Álava Fournier Museum of Playing Cards (Spanish: Museo Fournier de Naipes de Álava, Basque: Arabako Fournier Karta Museoa) is a playing card museum located in Vitoria, Spain.
 It originated as a private collection in 1916 by Félix Alfaro Fournier, the grandson of the founder of Naipes Heraclio Fournier.
 It was bought by the government of Álava and was declared Bien de Interés Cultural in 1984.
 In 1994, it moved to its current location in the Bendaña palace which it shares with the Álava Museum of Archaeology.

 Building

 The Fournier Museum of Playing Cards is located at the Bendaña Palace, whose courtyard is the beginning of this tour.
 This Renaissance building was built in the first half of the 16th century.
 In 1525, Juan López de Arrieta ordered its construction on a piece of land belonging to his family, on the place that once was the defensive medieval tower of the old House of Maestu.
 Although it was built in the middle of the Renaissance, the building shows some elements of the late Gothic period, such as the pointed-arch gate of the main façade at Cuchilleria Street or the starred octagonal vault on the inner stairs.
 The organisation and the Renaissance decorative shapes are found mainly in this courtyard, which is a typical example of residential palaces of that time, with three floors of open arched corridors.